Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Cebu are strategically located to serve the Cebu IT Park and Cebu Business Park.
-This proximity provides low-latency connectivity for the city's significant business process outsourcing (BPO), software development, and financial services industries.
+Proximity To Key Business Districts: Data center facilities are purpose-built near Cebu IT Park and Cebu Business Park as of September 2025.
+This provides low-latency access to the city business process outsourcing and financial sectors.

 Natural Disaster Risk